kqfall1/ReactPortfolio/readme.txt

 and the background do the heavy lifting is often the best option.

 I also wasted time in this project duplicating CSS logic in nearly every component I created only to abstract most of them into a global CSS rule located in index.css.
-DRY really is the golden rule of software!
+DRY really is the golden rule of software.
 Of course, I should have figured out the most optimal way of styling my website beforehand.
 You live and learn!

  - Quinn Keenan